James Paxton (baseball): Seattle Mariners

-The Seattle Mariners selected Paxton in the fourth round of the 2010 Major League Baseball Draft.
+The Seattle Mariners selected Paxton in the fourth round of the 2010 Major League Baseball draft.
 After a lengthy negotiation, Paxton signed with the Mariners on March 4, 2011, for a $942,500 signing bonus.
-He began his professional career in 2011 with the Clinton LumberKings of the Single–A Midwest League, before earning a June promotion to the Double–A Jackson Generals of the Southern League.
+He began his professional career in 2011 with the Clinton LumberKings of the Single-A Midwest League, before earning a June promotion to the Double-A Jackson Generals of the Southern League.
 He finished with a combined 6–3 win–loss record, 2.37 ERA, 131 strikeouts, and 43 walks in 95 innings pitched, while allowing an opposing batting average of .215 in 17 games.
-Paxton, along with Alex Liddi, represented the Mariners at the 2011 All-Star Futures Game.
+Paxton and teammate Alex Liddi represented the Mariners at the 2011 All-Star Futures Game.

 Paxton was invited to attend the Mariners' main spring training camp in 2012, but did not make the opening day roster and returned to Jackson, where he made 21 starts with a 9–4 record and 3.64 ERA.
 He played for the Peoria Javelinas of the Arizona Fall League after the minor league season ended.
-For 2013, Paxton was promoted to the Tacoma Rainiers of the Triple–A Pacific Coast League, where he made 26 starts and was 8–11 with a 4.45 ERA.
+For 2013, Paxton was promoted to the Tacoma Rainiers of the Triple-A Pacific Coast League, where he made 26 starts and was 8–11 with a 4.45 ERA.
 He worked with the coaching staff to change his pitching mechanics to mirror that of Clayton Kershaw, resulting in an improvement in his performance.

-On September 3, 2013, Paxton was promoted to the major leagues for the first time and debuted on September 7 when he started against the Tampa Bay Rays.
+On September 3, 2013, Paxton was promoted to the major leagues for the first time and debuted on September 7 in a start against the Tampa Bay Rays.
 He allowed two runs on four hits and one walk in six innings to earn the win.
 His first major league strikeout was of Desmond Jennings in the third inning.
 Paxton made three more starts and finished with a 3–0 record and 1.50 ERA.